Uniform K-stability of polarized spherical varieties

-In this section we study the blowup \(X\) of the three dimensional quadric along a \(1\)-dimensional subquadric.
+In this section, we study the blowup \(X\) of the three-dimensional quadric along a one-dimensional subquadric.
 This example was previously considered in \cite{DH} and \cite{infinite}, where it was presented in more details.
 The Picard rank of this variety is two.